The Transport Asset Management Plan outlines how the transport assets in the county are assessed and managed

 The original TAMP 2009 set a high standard for future versions to build on and it was recognised nationally as a leading example of a Transport Asset Management Plan.

-The transport network is the most valuable publicly owned asset managed by us.
+The transport network is the most valuable publicly owned asset that we manage.

 Through the TAMP elected members will be able to make more informed decisions on investment in the highway network, so that the interests and the needs of the community are best served, the highways and transport service is at the optimum level, and resources are used to maximise benefits in a timely manner both now and in the future.